CodingZeal/nextjs-server-action-validation/post.md

 ## Form Component

-In our form component, we use the `useFormState` hook to handle validation errors.
-We match the `path` node of each error object to the corresponding input field and extract all `message` nodes to build the error message for each field.
+In our form component, we'll use the `useFormState` hook to handle validation errors.
+We can then match the `path` node of each error object in the form state to its corresponding input field, and extract all the `message` nodes to build an error message for each field.

 ```tsx
 // app/contact/form.tsx